 “See to it that no one falls short of the grace of God and that no bitter root grows up to cause trouble and defile many.”

 Bitterness was uniquely dangerous because the concept of forgiveness is central to Christianity.
 In the parable of the unmerciful servant in Matthew 18:21-25, Jesus laid out the deal that God was willing to strike with his human creations: I will forgive your sins, but only if you forgive others for sinning against you.
 Meaning that if you couldn’t forgive every and any bad thing done to you, and you allowed that dreaded root of bitterness to grow, well, sorry, but no eternal salvation for you!
 Down you go to that terrible dark pit where teeth are gnashed and worms apparently can’t turn for some reason.
 Nothing but unforgiveness AKA bitterness could cause a Christian to be turned away at the pearly gates.
 So we took it very seriously.
-If you felt that you might have bitterness in your heart, you had to deal with it and deal with it fast – because if it took root in your heart?
+If you felt that you might have some inner bitterness, you had to deal with it and deal with it fast – because if it took root in your heart?
 Then you were in real trouble.

-It’s an odd little paradox that the accusation of bitterness could be used to both establish that someone had, at some point, been wronged and yet at precisely the same time could be used as proof that they have nothing to be upset about because supposedly, bitterness taints and skews everything.
+It’s an odd little paradox that the accusation of bitterness could be used to both establish that someone had, at some point, been wronged – and yet at precisely the same time, could be used as proof that they have nothing to be upset about really.
+This is because supposedly, bitterness taints and skews everything.
 In certain church organisations, the accusation of bitterness, therefore, is a particularly handy weapon in the armoury of abusive power structures and individuals.
 It’s the bus under which you can shove your critics: “You’re still bitter about what so-and-so did, but can’t you see that they are sorry and they are doing great things these days?
 God forgave them – but he won’t forgive you if you hold a grudge against his anointed ones!”.
 And back to business as usual.
 This is one of the reasons why so many abusers end up back in church leadership despite having caused a ton of damage in a congregation.
 Take Pastor Mark Driscoll.
 This is a man who has caused a huge amount of suffering to so many of his former congregants in Seattle, and yet feels empowered to begin his godly grifting once again in Arizona.
 Whenever someone speaks out against his new endeavour, there are always apologists asking why they can’t simply forgive and move on.
 What’s with the ungodly bitterness?